mareklinka/esk-form-scanner-model/slides/slides2.md

 * It's better to start from a small network
 * First train to overfit, then deal with the overfitting
-    * Overfitting means your network is large enough to learn the function
+    * Overfitting means your network is large enough to learn the sought-after function
-    * If you start from a small network, you will have the smallest possible network able to learn the function
+    * If you start from a small network, you will have the smallest possible network able to learn this function
 * Train for a large number of epochs

 ----